For more information, visit the Nebraska General Voter Information website.

 If You Want to Vote Early

-Any registered voter may request an early ballot from his or her local election office.
+Any registered voter may request an early ballot from their local election office.
 Visit here to find the appropriate election office.

 Applications must be written and must include the voter’s home address, voting precinct (if known), address where the ballot should be sent, telephone number (if applicable), and signature.
 The voter may use the form provided on the Nebraska Secretary of State’s website, available here.
 Requests can be made in person or sent by mail, fax, or email to their Election Commissioner or County Clerk.

-The last day to request an Early Voting ballot is Friday, October 23, 2020.
+The last day to request an Early Voting ballot to be mailed is Friday, April 29, 2022.

-The voter may mail or deliver the completed ballot to his or her local election office.
+The voter may mail or deliver the completed ballot to their local election office.
 The completed ballot must be received before the polls close (8:00 p.m.
 CT/7:00 p.m.
 MT) on Election Day to be counted.

 If You Want to Vote Absentee

 Nebraska no longer has absentee voting.
 A voter who wishes to vote absentee should request an early ballot.